|

 1. No player shall be compensated in any manner for playing in the League.
 Any player who receives compensation for playing in the League shall be suspended from the League for a period to be determined by the Board of Directors.
 Any game(s) in which the player participated shall be declared a forfeit upon satisfactory proof to the Board of Directors and a majority vote of the Board of Directors.

-2. All players must be properly signed to a League contract on a form approved by the Board of Directors.
-At the last meeting of the Board of Directors prior to the opening of the season, each member club shall submit signed contracts and the required releases together with ten (10) copies of its roster to the President prior to the reading of the rosters.
-No additions to the roster of any member club shall be permitted for the first half after their rosters are submitted to the President, except as hereinafter provided.
+2. All players must be properly signed to a League contract on a form approved by the Board of Directors prior to playing in a game.
+At the Roster meeting prior to the opening of each half of the season, each member club shall submit signed contracts and the required releases together with ten (10) copies of its roster to the President prior to the reading of the rosters.
+Any contracts not submitted at this meeting must be submitted and approved prior to a player playing in a game.
+No additions to the roster of any member club shall be permitted for the half after their rosters are submitted to the President, except as hereinafter provided. (rev 2010)

 3. No player shall be allowed to play with more than one (1) team in any one (1) half.